-Threshold for innerO_fiberO (samples/<sample_index>/models/<model_index>/sims/<sim_index>/n_sims/data/outputs/thresh_innerO_fiberO.dat) should be -0.027402 mA
+Threshold for innerO_fiberO (thresh_innerO_fiberO.dat) should be -0.027402 mA

 9. To generate a heatmap of activation thresholds, open the script examples/analysis/threshold_heatmap. py and edit the sample, model, and sim indices to match the ones you chose above.
-Run the script from the repository root with the command python examples/analysis/threshold_heatmap.py, and a heatmap plot will be generated in output/analysis/.
+Run the script from the repository root with the command python examples/analysis/threshold_heatmap.py, and a heatmap plot will be generated in out/analysis/.
 Your heatmap should look like the one below.